Official-MoonDao/docusaurus/docs/constitution.md

 #### 2.4.3 Senate Voting

-At the Senate voting phase, the proposal will be active for no longer than one month since its authoring in the governance forum.
-A 70% majority in the Senate is required for the proposal to go forward to vote from the MoonDAO Member House, with a quorum of 80% required.
-Senate votes are one vote per member.
+At the Senate voting phase, the proposal will be active for no longer than 30 days since its publication in the governance forum.
+In order for a proposal to be voted upon by the MoonDAO Member House, it must first be approved by the Senate.
+For the proposal to receive approval, it must receive a favorable vote from at least 70% of the Senate members.
+The minimum quorum of Senate members required to vote in order for the proposal to be voted upon is 80% of the total number of Senate members.
+Each Senate member has only one vote.

 #### 2.4.4 Member House Voting

-At the MoonDAO Member House voting phase, if the proposal is a simple Yes/No, it will be adopted if the proposal achieves a 70% threshold according to the quadratic voting formula of $vMOONEY.
-If multiple options are presented, the proposal must have multi-choice voting, and voters can spread their voting power among the available options, and the one with a simple majority will be adopted.
-The voting period for Member House voting will be no less than five days.
+At the MoonDAO Member House voting phase, if the proposal has a binary (Yes/No) outcome, it will be adopted if the proposal achieves a 70% threshold according to the quadratic voting formula of $vMOONEY.
+If multiple options are presented, the proposal must have ranked-choice voting.
+The voting period for Member House voting will be **no less than five days.**

 #### 2.4.5 On-chain Execution